johnpuddephatt/zerowaste/src/posts/2022-12-13-leeds-winter-coat-appeal-is-back.md

 As before, all donations will be made available in community hubs and designated warm hubs readily available to be picked up by people who need them.

+All we ask is that the items are in good condition, clean and with a functioning zip.

-Where can I donate a warm coat, fleece or hoodie?
+### Where can I donate a warm coat, fleece or hoodie?

 At the following community and warm hubs -